wonkyum-kim/Operating_System_Concepts/chapter 5/exercises_and_problems.md

 c.
 I/O device utilization and CPU utilization: I/O device utilization and CPU utilization can conflict when multiple processes are contending for access to the same I/O device.
 If the CPU is idle while waiting for I/O operations to complete, this can result in lower CPU utilization.
 On the other hand, if the CPU is busy executing other tasks while waiting for I/O operations to complete, this can result in higher CPU utilization but may cause I/O operations to take longer to complete.
 In some cases, a trade-off must be made between optimizing I/O device utilization and CPU utilization.
 For example, using interrupt-driven I/O can help maximize I/O device utilization but may result in higher CPU utilization.
 Alternatively, using polling-based I/O can help minimize CPU utilization but may result in lower I/O device utilization.

+# 5.13

+The BTV scheduler can ensure that higher-priority threads receive more attention from the CPU than lower-priority threads by assigning a greater number of lottery tickets to the higher-priority threads.
+When a scheduling decision is made, the lottery ticket chosen at random is more likely to belong to a higher-priority thread than a lower-priority thread, resulting in higher-priority threads being executed more frequently.

 # 5.37

 1. Improved power efficiency: By using low-power cores for less demanding tasks, a mobile system can save power and extend battery life.
 High-performance cores can be used for more demanding tasks, but they can be turned off when not needed, reducing power consumption.